At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

 \begin{proof}[Proof of Proposition \ref{prop:SPDE_weak_form}] Let $\boldsymbol{\nu}$ be defined by \eqref{eq:fat_nu}, for a solution to \eqref{eq:Relaxed McKean-Vlasov} given by Theorem \ref{Thm:Existence}, and consider $(X,B,B^0,\boldsymbol{\nu})$ on the filtered space from Proposition \ref{filtration}.
 By construction, $L_t=1-\boldsymbol{\nu}_t([0,\infty))$.
 Since $L$ is of finite variation, the sum of jumps is convergent, and hence the continuous part $L^c$ is given by the well-defined expression

 Moreover, this means that integrals against both $L$ and $L^c$ are well-defined in the Lebesgue--Stieltjes sense.
-As concerns the final condition on the jump sizes $\Delta$, this is just the minimality constraint \eqref{thm_PJC}, which is satisfied by Theorem \ref{Thm:Existence}.
+As concerns the final condition on the jump sizes $\Delta L$, this is just the minimality constraint \eqref{thm_PJC}, which is satisfied by Theorem \ref{Thm:Existence}.
+In order to derive \eqref{eq:measure_SPDE}, we let $\mathcal{F}^{B^0\!\!,\,\boldsymbol{\nu}}_t$ be the corresponding filtration generated by $B^0$ and $\boldsymbol{\nu}$, as detailed in Section \ref{subsec:filtration}.
+The adaptedness of $\boldsymbol{\nu}$ to this filtration implies that $\boldsymbol{\nu}$ and $L$ can be written as